-In corporate work environments as well as in casual businesses and academia, traditionally colors are either neutrals or at least muted.
-When these colors are a problem for you – and in deed they are for many of us – how can you look effortlessly stylish, on top of things, and fit?
-Dressing effortlessly stylish in colors is the trick.Stop looking dull!
-Read the secrets on how to look effortlessly stylish in colors. #agelessstyle Click To Tweet
+In corporate and business casual work environments as well as in academia, traditionally colors are either neutrals or at least muted.
+When these colors are a problem for you – and in deed they are for many of us – read how to look on top of things, and fit.
+In this post, stylists, fashion bloggers and color consultants spill some of their tricks how to look effortlessly stylish in colors.

-Sounds like an easy solution, but many of us weren’t trained that way.
-Thus, we look pale and sick and feel uncomfortable in our own skin in our own clothes that aren’t our own tints.
-Dressing in the morning becomes a duty rather than a great, fun start of the day.
+“Add colors to your outfits to not look dull” sounds like an easy solution, but many of us weren’t trained that way.
+Therefore, we look pale and sick and feel uncomfortable in our own skin and clothes wearing the work appropriate neutrals.
+Consequently, dressing in the morning becomes a duty rather than a great, fun start of the day.
 Our closet seems like a nightmare rather than our happy place.
-Our work clothes feel like wearing a uniform.
+On top of it, we feel like wearing a uniform in our work clothes.

 In this blogger round up, I asked fashion, style and color experts